 both exist to return a resolved and rejected promise with a value, respectively.

-The next link in the chain will receive the return value of the previous, as they each are returning their own promise with data inside.
+The next link in the chain will receive the return value of the previous, as each return their own promise with data inside.
 If you want to pass data from one .then

 to another, make sure to return